edgelesssys/contrast/rfc/014-backwards-compatibility.md

 0. Fully implement the HTTP API.
 1. Use the HTTP API by default in all our e2e tests.
 2. After 2 weeks of no (API-related) e2e failures, remove the `contrast_unstable_api` tags and default to the HTTP API with the next minor release.
-   Publicly announce the change in the changelog, mark as breaking change, and include a notice informing readers of the deprecation and planned removal for the second-next minor release.
+   Publicly announce the change in the changelog, mark as breaking change, and include a notice informing readers of the deprecation and planned removal.
    Also print an appropriate warning in the CLI whenever gRPC fallback is being used.
-3. With the specified minor release, remove all gRPC related code, again marking the PR as breaking change.
+3. Six months later, remove all gRPC related code, again marking the PR as breaking change.

 ### Testing strategy

 A new e2e test is introduced with the purpose of testing that communication between clients and Coordinators with different supported API versions succeeds.
-For each supported API version in the SDK, plus a gRPC-only case, a corresponding test case starts a Coordinator supporting all versions *up to* the specified version.
+For each supported API version in the SDK, plus a gRPC-only case, a corresponding test case starts the latest released Coordinator supporting all versions *up to* the specified version.
 All user API functionalities (`GetManifests`, `SetManifest`, `Recover`) are tested for each supported SDK version (via the explicitly versioned SDK methods), as well as using the automatic version negotiation paths for overlap between versions, and disjunct supported versions.

-While the gRPC API is still supported, automatic negotiation failure should fall back to gRPC.
+While the gRPC API is still supported, automatic negotiation failure of a HTTP API version should fall back to gRPC, the above-mentioned version zero.
 Afterward, this simply becomes an expected error case, and the gRPC-only Coordinator test case can be removed.

 Additionally, the release e2e test should gain an new step in which the to-be-released deployment files are tested via an older, released version of the Contrast CLI, and vice versa.